hero media

 Suites onboard the Ganges Voyager II feature hand-painted murals.
 (Image: Rachael Thompson)

 After travelling eastward through Kolkata to board the Ganges Voyager II, the energy of the capital of West Bengal gently pauses.
-Life onboard the 56-passenger vessel is unhurried and quietly luxurious.
+Life onboard the 56-passenger vessel is steady and luxurious.
 Both the suites and lounge areas evoke the grandeur of a bygone era and offer a rare perspective on life along one of the world’s most iconic rivers.

 I admire the hand-painted murals in my ornate suite, which vividly depict life on the Ganges.
 I spend a couple of tranquil hours alone at my Juliet balcony, watching the river’s daily rhythm unfold: fishermen patiently casting their nets, friends swimming in the gentle currents and vibrant celebrations lighting up the shores.